- Microsoft Teams offers several options for Direct Routing telephony solutions

 Many businesses rely on Microsoft Teams to communicate and collaborate remotely today—but many are still grappling with one critical shortfall: the apps’ telephony capabilities.

 In the last year, the number of Microsoft Teams users surged from 20 million daily users in November 2019 to 115 million today.
-The software, which comes bundled for free with Office 365, is proving to be a key enabler of remote work.
+The software, which comes bundled for free with Microsoft 365, is proving to be a key enabler of remote work.
 But telephony requires extra licenses and technical solutions, using either a Microsoft Calling Plan or a third-party provider for PSTN known as Direct Routing integration.

 On the radar: Direct Routing